osuosl/osuosl-pelican/content/donate/donate_faq.rst

 **Are donations tax deductible?**

 The OSU Foundation is an IRS 501(c)(3) nonprofit corporation, which provides many donors a tax advantage.
-Please contact your account or the OSU Foundation directly if you have questions about your eligibility.
+Please contact the OSU Foundation if you have questions about your eligibility.

 .. _What is the OSU Foundation?:

 **What is the OSU Foundation?**

 The OSU Foundation handles all donations for Oregon State University.
-For more information on the OSU Foundation, visit their `website`_.
+The Foundation works with university partners like the OSL to raise funds that support the university’s priorities.
+For more information, visit their `website`_.

 .. _website: http://osufoundation.org